Suraj-ak123/ci-cd-k8s-automation/README.md

 #### Note: In this Directory there is a directory named PythonScripts where Problem Statement 2's two python scripts are separately placed in files, and a brief description of the file and regarding its script is mentioned in that directory's Readme file, please go through it.

+#### As mentioned Github repo is made private and the access has been enabled for following github IDs: nyrahul, SujithKasireddy